totolemarto/jdb_enhancer/README.md

     * Display result of list ( source code ), stop ( different breakpoints ), locals ( variables in this frame ) whitout request from user continuous
     * Manage an history of command allow to naviguate througt it with arrows
-    * Creat shortcuts for most use commands ( next, step, cont )
+    * Create shortcuts for most use commands ( next, step, cont )
     * Let user manage his shortcuts with a file to create special shortcuts for different project.

 # WIP Feature